DKSH-Astronaut/Dankook_ATM/README.md

 The ATM has created functions such as register, login, deposit, withdrawal, loan, transfer, balance inquiry, credit inquiry, customized recommendation system, etc.
 To create these features, we implemented encryption, simple linear regression, and LRU cache memory to create more complete ATM.

+A regression model with one response variable and a linear regression function is called simple linear regression.
+We used ATMs to determine users' credit ratings and to recommend a banking system suitable for them.

 # 2. Modules

 ## 1. astro_base64.py